CCBDA-UPC/Cloud-Computing-QuickStart/README.md

 You can create a new iPython notebook by simply clicking on the **new** button  in the top.
 The interface shows **In\[\*\]**  for inputs and **Out\[\*\]** for output.
 You can execute a code by pressing *“Shift + Enter”* or *“ALT + Enter”*, if you want to insert an additional row after.

-Before we deep dive into problem solving, lets take a step back and understand the basics of Python.
-As we know that data structures and iteration and conditional constructs form the crux of any language.
-In Python, these include lists, strings, tuples, dictionaries, for-loop, while-loop, if-else, etc. Let’s take a look at some of these.